konradhalas/residuum/README.md

 ## Parts and costs

 Below you will find a list of all Residuum parts and other expenses.
-As I said, I didn't buy my Arudino, but I think that it should be listed here, because it's comparatively expensive part.
+As I said, I didn't buy my Arduino, but I think that it should be listed here, because it's comparatively expensive part.
+On the other hand, I didn't put here some common (and inexpensive) elements like resistors, wires, solder, etc.

 * Pololu 30:1 Micro Metal Gearmotor MP 6V x 2 - 129,80 PLN
 * Pololu Ball Caster with 3/8" Plastic Ball - 7,90 PLN